FAQs

 How to Vote and Voter ID

-How old do you need to be to vote in UK elections?
+How old do you need to be to vote in the local and regional elections in England?

 How to Vote and Voter ID

-I am not a UK citizen, can I vote in UK elections?
+I am not a UK citizen, can I vote in local and regional elections?

 How to Vote and Voter ID